oforchinedu/client/README.md

 # client
 * <b>Youtube-node,
-Youtube API v3 client for nodeJS...
+Youtube API v3 client for nodeJS...</b>
+Easily search for videos on Youtube using their v3 API.